 “Women need to stop falling victim to the false claims of bioidentical hormones for both their physical and financial health,” said Santoro.

-University of Colorado OB/GYN & Family Planning is one of the most diversified OB/GYN practices in the Denver area.
+University of Colorado OB-GYN is one of the most diversified OB-GYN practices in the Denver area.
 Notable services at our women’s health clinics include university hospital care with a private practice model, women’s health research & studies, contraception, pregnancy care, infertility treatment, VBAC (vaginal birth after cesarean), & menopause treatment.